Russia's Version of #MeToo Has Struggled to Take Off — Until Now

 That’s why human rights activists Alexandra Mitroshina and Alena Popova started the “I Didn’t Want to Die” hashtag.
 They want the government to introduce laws punishing perpetrators of domestic violence, and legislation to better protect victims.
 Mitroshina posted an image of herself wearing makeup to depict cuts and bruises on Instagram on July 20, hoping to raise awareness about domestic violence.

-By July 25, the post on Instagram e had more than 430,000 likes and led 7,000 other users to post similar images using the hashtag.
+By July 25, the post on Instagram had more than 430,000 likes and led 7,000 other users to post similar images using the hashtag.
 “As it stands, there’s no protection for victims.
 We need as much public outcry as possible,” says Mitroshina.

 In January 2017, Russian president Vladimir Putin signed a law decriminalizing domestic violence that does not cause serious injury with “serious” defined as an injury that requires hospital treatment.
 Since it was adopted in February 2017, beatings that leave bruises, scratches, or bleeding, but that do not cause broken bones or a concussion, are no longer a criminal offense.
 Yulia Gorbunova, Russia researcher at Human Rights Watch says it’s a “a huge step backwards for Russia, where victims of domestic violence already face enormous obstacles to getting help or justice.”
 Family lawyer Davtyan says the measure has made it “much harder” to protect abuse victims.